fortiks/3DProgrmingProject/README.md

 **The following techniques are currently explored:**
 - Deferred Rendering: A technique for rendering complex scenes more efficiently by separating the rendering of geometry and lighting into different passes.

 - Shadow Mapping: A technique used to add realistic shadows to 3D scenes by simulating how light interacts with objects.
+It works by rendering the scene from the perspective of the light source to create a depth map, also known as a shadow map, which stores the distance from the light to the nearest surface.

-- OBJ Parser: An Basic implementation to read and load 3D models in the .obj file format
+- OBJ Parser: An Basic implementation to read and load 3D models in the .obj file format ONLY!!.

 - Dynamic Cubic Environment Mapping: A technique for simulating reflective surfaces by using a cube map that represents the environment around the object.

 - Frustum Culling using an Octree: A technique to optimize rendering performance by excluding objects that are outside the camera's view frustum, using an octree.